MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingToolsAndMethods.rst

 The following sections explain how to instrument the code to locate the issue when the UI freeze occurs.
 The steps followed are:

-1. Check if the RTOS Scheduler properly schedules the MicroEJ runtime task.
+1. Check if the RTOS properly schedules the MicroEJ runtime task.
-2. Check if the Java Scheduler properly schedules all Java threads.
+2. Check if the Core Engine properly schedules all Java threads.
-3. Check if the Java Scheduler properly schedules the MicroUI thread.
+3. Check if the Core Engine properly schedules the MicroUI thread.
 4. Check if Input Events are properly processed.

 .. note::